TraxData313/TCRS_NeuralNet_Project/README.md

 ## 01.May.2019 - Confusion point avoided!
-- Further optimizing the learning algorithm, exporting part of the memory to the connections and running full connections done it!
-Confusion point has been avoided and now scaling the NN improves the results as predicted.
+- Further optimizing the learning algorithm, exporting part of the memory to the connections and running full connections have done it!
+Confusion point has been avoided and now scaling the NN improves the results as needed!
 - Test results: https://github.com/TraxData313/TCRS_NeuralNet_Project/blob/master/ConfAvoidedFirstProve.PNG